Robertgreenwood27/bookapp/content/chapter3.md

 And somewhere in the distance, a phone began to ring, carrying with it the possibility of redemption or damnation.

-## Part 4: Redemption and Balance
 The apartment door flew open, slamming against the wall with enough force to crack the plaster.
 Arris stumbled in, his breath coming in ragged gasps.
 The shadows clung to him like a second skin, writhing and pulsing with barely contained energy.
 Please, let them be okay.
 Let me not be too late.
 The silence that greeted him was deafening.
 No scurrying of tiny feet, no rustling of scales against substrate.
 Just the oppressive quiet of a home plunged into darkness.
 In the spare room, Arris found an eerie stillness.
 The lack of power had silenced the familiar hum of heat lamps and filters.
 In the dim light filtering through the windows, he could make out the shapes of his pets in their enclosures, unnaturally still.
 No, no, no. They need heat.
 They need light.
 What have I done?
 Relief at finding them alive warred with gut-wrenching guilt as Arris surveyed the scene.
-He reached out to Spinnerette's habitat, but even in the darkness, he could see her press herself into the farthest corner, away from his touch.
+He reached out to Nyx's habitat, but even in the darkness, he could see her press herself into the farthest corner, away from his touch.
 They're afraid.
 Of me.
 Of what I've become.
 And now they're in danger because of my actions.
 The realization hit him like a physical blow.
 He'd let the power consume him, had reveled in the destruction it wrought.
 And now, the creatures he loved most in the world were at risk, their carefully maintained environments disrupted by his unchecked abilities.
 In the distance, he could hear the wail of sirens, the city still reeling from the widespread blackout he'd caused.
 The weight of his actions pressed down on him, suffocating in its intensity.